-In an effort to provide timely notice to the campus community in the event of a Clery Act crime that may pose a serious or ongoing threat to members of the community, the Campus Police give timely warnings by issuing "Crime Alerts."
-The Campus Police will generally issue Crime Alerts for the following crimes: arson; aggravated assault; criminal homicide; robbery; burglary; sexual assaults and hate crimes.
+To provide timely notice to the campus community in the event of a Clery Act crime that may pose a serious or ongoing threat to members of the community, the Campus Police give timely warnings by issuing "Crime Alerts."
+The Campus Police will generally issue Crime Alerts for the following crimes: arson; aggravated assault; criminal homicide; robbery; burglary; sexual assaults, dating violence, domestic violence, stalking, hate crimes, liquor, drug, and weapons law violations.
 Campus Police will post these warnings in a variety of ways, including but not limited to posters, emails, and media.

 Georgia Gwinnett College also has the ability to send text message alerts to those who register in the RAVE app (Get RAVE) using their cell phone numbers.
 Text messaging can be a very effective way to send important information to the campus community.

 The purpose of these Crime Alerts is to notify the campus community of the incident and to provide information that may enable community members to protect themselves from similar incidents.
-Georgia Gwinnett College may issue Crime Alerts whenever the following criteria are met:
+Tests of the emergency response system may be announced or unannounced.